tweatherfordk/ML-Energy-Forecasting/README.md

 ## Overview

 This project presents a machine learning-based framework for forecasting long-term energy demand across the United States.
 Using historical net generation data and a hybrid CNN-LSTM model, the study generates accurate monthly energy forecasts for each U.S. state and visualizes future demand using interactive choropleth maps.

+- Full research paper: Future Energy Needs

 ## Table of Contents